Single-shot holographic compression from the area law

-\emph{The proof. } Let us now explain how to arrive at the results and then discuss its consequences in some more detail.
+\emph{The proof. } Let us now explain how to arrive at our main result and then discuss its consequences in more detail.
 We consider a state vector $\ket{\psi}$ that fulfills an area law as in \eqref{eq:arealaw}, where the von-Neumann entanglement entropy is given by $S(A) = -\tr\left(\rho_A \log \rho_A\right)$, with $\rho_A = \Tr_{A^c}(\proj{\psi})$.
 We assume that logarithms are taken with base $d$, i.e., $\log(d)=1$.
 Then the maximum amount of entropy in a region $A$ is given by $\log(d^{|A|})=|A|$.
 For any region $A$, the state vector $\ket{\psi}$ can always be written, using a Schmidt-decomposition, as

 where $\{\ket{j}_A\}_j$ is an orthonormal basis on $\mc H_A=\otimes_{x\in A}\mc H_x$ (and similarly $A^c$).
 The numbers $0\leq p_j\leq 1$ correspond to the spectrum of $\rho_A$.
 We gather them in a vector $\mathbf{p}$ and order them non-increasingly $p_1 \geq p_2 \geq \cdots$.
 The entanglement entropy of $A$ is then given by their Shannon entropy: